boldbi/boldbi-kubernetes/helm/README.md

        mainLogo
       </td>
       <td>
-       This is header logo for the applicationand the preferred image size is 40 x 40 pixels.
+       This is header logo for the application and the preferred image size is 40 x 40 pixels.
       </td>
     </tr>
     <tr>